 – James Vernon, Head of Online, DFS

-In addition, the firm saw a 106% jump in revenue per visit among shoppers who used product visualization as part of their customer journey, generating four times the monthly revenue from 3D and AR-enabled products than forecast.
+In addition, the firm saw a 106% jump in revenue per visit among shoppers who used enhanced product visualization as part of their customer journey, generating four times the monthly revenue from 3D and AR-enabled products than forecast.
 The overall result was a 22-fold ROI—clear evidence of an investment capable of paying for itself many times over.

 The DFS case study also reinforces a key point: when customers feel confident in what they’re buying—because they’ve virtually ‘seen’ it in their space—they’re more inclined to complete purchases and less likely to return items later.

-5 key benefits of furniture product visualization
+5 key benefits of 3D furniture product visualization

-Practical steps for adopting furniture product visualization
+Practical steps for adopting 3D furniture product visualization

 1. Select the right products

-Focus on pieces that benefit most from detailed previews—like large sofas, customizable dining tables, or modular shelving.
+Focus on pieces that benefit most from detailed previews, like large sofas, customizable dining tables, or modular shelving.
 High-value items with variable configurations often see the biggest conversion gains.

 2. Develop accurate 3D models